i5hi/helpers/vault.md

 Once the vault is unsealed, it remains in this state until a *seal* command is issued OR the server is restarted.

 In the next part, we go into more detail on management of Unseal Keys and the Root Token.
-For now store these safely on your local machine (consider atleast password encrypting the file).
+For now store these safely on your local machine.

 Begin the unseal process :
 ```